conversationai/perspectiveapi/model_cards/English/toxicity.md

 &nbsp;

 #### Author feedback
 Assist authors in real-time when their comments might violate your community guidelines or be may be perceived as “Toxic” to the conversation.
 Use simple feedback tools when the assistant gets it wrong.
+See our [authorship demo](https://github.com/conversationai/perspectiveapi-authorship-demo) as an example.
 &nbsp;

 #### Read better comments
 Organize comments on topics that are often difficult to discuss online.
 Build new tools that help people explore the conversation.
 &nbsp;